jinzhangkust/DEMRM/README.md

 # DEMSM
-PyTorch implementation for Data-Efficient Soft Sensor Development for Flotation Performance Monitoring
+PyTorch implementation for Data-Efficient Regression Learning for KPI Prediction of Flotation Process Image